kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/GATSBY-CLOUD.md

 Name the webhook and paste the _Preview webhook_ into the URL address field.

 In the webhook configuration, select the _Create or Update_ and _Delete_ triggers under DELIVERY PREVIEW API TRIGGERS.
+Then remove _Publish_, _Unpublish_, _Delete_, _Restore_, and _Create or Update_ triggers from DELIVERY API TRIGGERS by using the cross next to them.
+You should end up with the following configuration.

 ![Kontent preview webhook configuration](./assets/preview-webhook-configuration.png)